sysbio-curie/ProteinTranslationModels/README.md

-# Set of kinetic models of the process of protein synthesis
+## Set of kinetic models of the process of protein synthesis

+Matlab implementations of simple kinetic models of protein synthesis.

+## Models

+M1_model.m and M1_model_simulate.m - Simple model with explicit representation of the 40S scanning for AUG step

+one_component_model.m and one_component_model_simulate.m - Simple model for the ribosomal protein synthesis

+## References:

+Gorban AN, Harel-Bellan A, Morozova N, Zinovyev A. <a href="https://arxiv.org/abs/1204.5941">Basic and simple mathematical model of coupled transcription, translation and degradation.</a> 2012.
+Arxiv preprint 1204.5941

+Morozova N, Zinovyev A, Nonne N, Pritchard L-L, Gorban AN, Harel-Bellan A. <a href="https://rnajournal.cshlp.org/content/18/9/1635.long">Kinetic signatures of microRNA modes of action</a>.
+2012.
+RNA 18(9): 032284